Realtime-Coding/FCM-Notification-Test-Cases/README.md

 Now If you remove **notification** payload from request and left only **data** then you will get **data** payload in **onMessageReceived** and **notificaiton** will null If the app is in **background**.

-If the app is in **foreground** then you will get both **data** and **notification** payload
+If the app is in **foreground** then you will get only **data** and **notification** will null because we didn't inculde notification payload to fcm request.

-If the app is **killed** you will recieve only notification which is handled by FCM itself.
-You can get data payload values in luncher activity intent once you click on the notification it will redirect to luncher activity.
+If the app is **killed** you will recieve data payload in **onMessageReceived** there you can handle it with cutsom notificaiton to notify user and can get data values to perform your actions.

 ######  fcm-test-case5-diagram:
 ![](https://github.com/shahzadafridi/FCM-Notification-Test-Cases/blob/main/fcm-test-case5-diagram.PNG?raw=true)]